ethereum-optimism/optimism-tutorial/hardhat/README.md

 To run on Optimstic Ethereum a contract needs to be compiled with a variant Solidity compiler.
 Sometimes the latest version of Solidity supported by Optimstic Ethereum is not the same as the version used by the sample app in HardHat.
-When that is the case, the `npx hardhat --network optimism test` command fails with an error message similar to:
+When that is the case, the `npx hardhat --network optimistic test` command fails with an error message similar to:

 ```